 Categories of Biohazardous Agents:

-- Any use of agents listed as select agents or biological toxins (42 CFR 73) whether or not pathogenic or exempt from the federal regulations
+- Any agents listed as Biological Select Agents Toxins (42 CFR 73) pathogenic/non-pathogenic and/or exempt from the federal regulations

 - Any synthetic or recombinant nucleic acid work including that exempt from NIH guidelines